This post is also available in: Spanish

 Educational inequality is a critical issue in Latin America.
 While school enrollment rates have increased at all levels, children living in poverty or other marginalized groups still experience lower levels of enrollment, graduation and academic performance than their more well-off peers.

-The Inter-American Guide on Strategies to Reduce Educational Inequality presents ten policy strategies that have proven effective at reducing educational inequality.
+The Inter-American Guide on Strategies for Reducing Educational Inequality presents ten policy strategies that have proven effective at reducing educational inequality.
 The report, produced by the Organization of American States and the Inter-American Dialogue with support from CAF-Development Bank of Latin America, analyzes strategies that respond to the specific and diverse needs of different marginalized groups and provide them with high-quality education, which historically has been accessible only to their more privileged peers.
 For each policy strategy, we present evidence of its impact and effectiveness, offer examples from countries within and outside the region and analyze lessons learned from these policies.

 We hope this document will serve as a practical tool that can guide countries in defining and revising their own policies and strategies.
 The document is framed within the United Nation’s Sustainable Development Goals, particularly Goal 4, which seeks to ensure a high-quality and equitable education for children in early childhood and in primary and secondary school.